Status: Open

 Goals of the thesis

 The goal of this thesis is to conduct a comparative analysis of WiFi FTM, GNSS, and Lighthouse for UAV 3D positioning through real-world testing.
-By collecting empirical data from controlled experiments, the project will evaluate the strengths and weaknesses of each technology in scenarios like urban environments, indoor spaces, and dynamic obstacles.
-The final goal is to evaluate the performance of WiFi FTM for relative 3D positioning of UAVs.
+By collecting empirical data from controlled experiments, it aims to evaluate the strengths and weaknesses of each technology in scenarios such as urban environments, indoor spaces, and dynamic obstacles.
+Ultimately, the thesis seeks to assess the performance of WiFi FTM for relative 3D positioning of UAVs.

 Requirements